dracan/UnhandledExceptionPodcastWebsite/content/posts/0043-DockerDemystified.md

 images: ["images/0043-DockerDemystified/Docker.png"]
 ---

 This episode was a solo episode where I try my best to _"demystify"_ Docker!
-A difficult task over an audio podcast, so hopefully it's !digestible!
+A difficult task over an audio podcast, so hopefully it's digestible!
 I cover the following topics...

 * What are containers and images?
 * Container registries